Cambodian League 2

-Cambodian League 2 (កម្ពុជាលីគ២, Kampuchea Lik 2 /km/), formerly the Cambodian Second League, is the second tier professional football league in Cambodia managed by the Cambodian Football League Company (CFLC).
+The Cambodian League 2 (កម្ពុជាលីគ២, Kampuchea Lik 2 /km/), formerly the Cambodian Second League, is the second tier professional football league in Cambodia, managed by the Cambodian Football League Company (CFLC).
 It was first started in 2016 by the Football Federation of Cambodia.
 The winners from each of the 6 regions of the third level, the Regional League (North, South, East, West, Middle, and Phnom Penh), and from the Hun Sen Cup are qualified to play in the Cambodian League 2.
-The winner of the Cambodian League 2 will be promoted to the top division Cambodian Premier League the following season.
+The winner of the League 2 gets promoted to the top division Cambodian Premier League the following season.